 - Use the mayonnaise immediately or store it in a sealed container in the refrigerator and use within a week.

-What To Do With Your Homemade Mayonnaise
+Using Your Homemade Mayonnaise

 Now that you have homemade mayonnaise, you will want to put it on everything.
 Trust me.